Skip to Content

 The additional requirements to stand as an independent candidate in Kenya for the position of the presidency (the president and his deputy) are indicated below.

-The independent candidates should get a clearance certificate from the Registrar of Political Parties.
-The certificate should indicate that the person was not a member of any political party for the last three months before the election date.
+The independent candidates shall get a clearance certificate from the Registrar of Political Parties.
+The certificate shall indicate that the person was not a member of any political party for the last three months before the election date.
 (Regulation 15(a) of the Elections (General) Regulations, 2012).

-The independent candidates should have a duly filled Form of Intention to Contest in the prescribed form.
+The independent candidates shall have a duly filled Form of Intention to Contest in the prescribed form.
 (Regulation 15(b) of the Elections (General) Regulations, 2012)

 Another additional requirement is a symbol the independent candidate intends to use during the election.
-IEBC should approve the symbol in accordance with Section 32 of the Elections Act, 2011.
+IEBC shall approve the symbol in accordance with Section 32 of the Elections Act, 2011.

-The independent candidates should set up and maintain functioning offices within Kenya.
+The independent candidates shall set up and maintain functioning offices within Kenya.
 Each of the offices must be available for IEBC to inspect.
-The candidates should communicate the address (including physical address) of the offices to the Commission on a date the Commission prescribes.
+The candidates shall communicate the address (including physical address) of the offices to the Commission on a date the Commission prescribes.
 (Regulation 20(1) and (2) of the Elections (General) Regulations, 2012).

 See the full conditions to vie for the presidency in Kenya.